 The house itself went up in the early 1800s as a summer home for the banker and business man, Johann Jakob Geymüller.
 Hence the name.

-So the pristine-looking residence is now kitted out much as it might have looked some 200 years ago, offering a feel for the decor of a rich family of the time.
+So the residence is now kitted out much as it might have looked some 200 years ago, offering a feel for the décor of a rich family of the time.

-Suffice to say, the sofas, chairs, desks, tables, cabinets and other items are the kind where you’d eat buttered toast and drink red wine around them very carefully.
+Suffice to say, the sofas, chairs, desks, tables, cabinets and other items are the kind where you’d drink red wine around them very carefully.
 Among my personal highlights:

 - An 1800 Empire-style Pan/satyr-flavoured writing desk with cloven feet

-- An 1810/1812 sofa set in the parlour that once belonged to the Empress Maria Ludovika of Austria-Este, wife of the Austrian Emperor of the time (Franz I/II)
+- An 1810/1812 sofa set that once belonged to the Empress Maria Ludovika of Austria-Este, wife of the Austrian Emperor of the time (Franz I/II)

 - An 1840 walnut secretary by Vinzenz Hefele with a remarkable 105 drawers (most of which are hidden)